Thank you for reading our post, please rate this article at the end.

 -

 - Fish Depend on Water for Survival: Most fish rely on dissolved oxygen in water to breathe through their gills.
-Without water, their gill arches collapse, making extracting oxygen from the air impossible.
+Without water, their gill arches collapse, rendering them unable to extract oxygen from the air.

-- Survival Duration Varies by Species: While some fish can survive only a few minutes outside water, others, like amphibious fish, can last for hours, days, or even months.
+- Survival Duration Varies by Species: While some fish can survive only a few minutes out of water, others, like amphibious fish, can live for hours, days, or even months.

-- Factors Affecting Survival: The ability of a fish to survive outside water depends on its species, metabolic rate, and oxygen demand.
+- Factors Affecting Survival: A fish’s ability to survive out of water depends on its species, metabolic rate, and oxygen demand.
 Fish with slower metabolic rates tend to survive longer.

-- Amphibious Adaptations: Some species, like the mudskipper and walking catfish, have developed unique respiratory systems, including breathing through their skin or specialized organs, allowing them to survive on land.
+- Amphibious Adaptations: Some species, such as the mudskipper and walking catfish, have developed unique respiratory systems that allow them to breathe through their skin or specialized organs, enabling them to survive on land.

 - Notable Long-Surviving Fish: